Thermodynamic uncertainty relation for generalized time-reversal observables

-In such distributions without any vanishing trajectories, we retrieve the lower bound of Eq.~\eqref{totalexp} by substituting Eq.~\eqref{novanishng} into Eq.~\eqref{Cappendox}.
-Thus, introducing vanishing trajectories only increases the achievable lower bound on $\Pr(\phi\leq0)$.
-This justifies the simplification we made in the main text; in finding the distribution that achieves the minimum tail probability, it suffices to focus only on the distributions with no vanishing points.
+Substituting Eq.~\eqref{novanishing} into Eq.~\eqref{Cappendix} recovers the lower bound in Eq.~\eqref{globallower}.
+Therefore, introducing vanishing trajectories cannot decrease the minimum attainable value of \(\Pr(\phi\le0)\).
+This justifies the simplification made in the main text: in finding the distribution that minimizes the tail probability, it suffices to consider distributions with no vanishing trajectories.

-An additional remark is on the equilibrium case of zero average entropy production: $\langle\sigma\rangle=0$.
+An additional comment is on the equilibrium case of zero average entropy production: $\langle\sigma\rangle=0$.
 In the main text, we excluded it by setting \mbox{$\langle\sigma\rangle=\bar\sigma>0$}.
-This is because zero entropy production is realized by the trivial distribution supported only on vanishing trajectories.
+We did so since zero entropy production is realized by the trivial distribution supported only on vanishing trajectories.